If you are between 6 and 12 weeks pregnant, you may have a suction aspiration or vacuum aspiration procedure.

 - Less frequent side effects include:

 - Infection due to retained products of conception

 - Infection caused by a sexually transmitted infection (STI) or bacteria being introduced to the uterus, causing fever, pain, abdominal tenderness and possibly scarring.

-How far along you are in your pregnancy determines which type of abortion procedure you may have.
-An ultrasound can provide you with a confirmation of a viable pregnancy, as well as tell you how far along you are.
+An ultrasound can provide confirmation of a viable pregnancy, as well as tell you how far along you are.
+These are both key aspects to consider before your abortion.
 To schedule an ultrasound, click here.